Thanks, everyone – you're helping Holgates to make a real difference!

-Our chosen charity Pancreatic Cancer UK, has been adopted as the Holgates designated charity of the year again for 2018, and has a special significance for the business.
+Our chosen charity Pancreatic Cancer UK, has been adopted as the Holgates designated charity of the year again and has a special significance for the business.
 That's because Frank Holgate, the father of Michael Holgate who steers the group today, passed away from the disease in January 2015.
 Frank was an early pioneer of holiday parks in the Lake District, and his original business – Silverdale park – marked its sixtieth anniversary last year.

 But, Pancreatic Cancer UK is only one of Holgates adopted charities who receives donations.
 Other fundraising activities for our other nominated charity, Breast Cancer Now include sponsored sporting challenges, raffles, bake-offs.
 Our staff always jump at the chance of course to dress up in pink or purple as part of each charity's national awareness days.
 Local businesses have also helped the park to swell our totals, including Robinson's Brewery which last summer donated 5p from every pint sold of its popular Dizzy Blonde ale.

 Events such as our recent bi-annual Ceilidh are continuing a long tradition at Holgates and we support selected local good causes to help nearby communities.
 At Holgates we do try to focus all our charity efforts on our two chosen charities Pancreatic Cancer UK and Breast Cancer UK.
 We understand there are lots of other worthy charities and local communities we requests from but we unfortunately can’t support them all…. and we hope you understand that we try to work with the two that are close to Holgates hearts.

 Here is just a snippet of our the proud charity work we have supported over the past 12 months many of which have featured in the media: